Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 If you’re pulled over and cannot show proof of insurance, you may be facing some serious penalties.

-Even if you actually have an insurance policy, there is no way to prove this unless you can show an insurance policy.
+Even if you have cheap auto insurance in Montana, you must be able to show proof of your insurance policy.
 In this case, a police officer might give you a warning, or he or she may deem you as a driver without insurance.

 Driving without insurance in Montana is considered a misdemeanor.
 A first-time offender could be punished with a fine between $250 and $500, or up to 10 days in jail.

 It’s kind of silly to go to jail for a crime that could’ve easily been prevented.
-Take a photo of your insurance card if you’re bad with loose papers and never leave the house with the photo (or your cell phone).
+If you’ve opted for cheap auto insurance in Montana, make sure to take a photo of your insurance card if you’re bad with loose papers, and always have it with you or on your phone to avoid any issues.

 Premiums as a Percentage of Income